chemmedia/knowledgeworker-embedded-asset-api/README.md

 ```

 To change the default behavior of the API you can use `configure()` to provide your own configuration.
-The configuration has to be set before the [window load event](https://www.w3schools.com/jsref/event_onload.asp).
+The configuration has to be set before the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is triggered.

 ### `autoCompletion: boolean`
 Default: `true`

-This param is only necessary for assets of type `medium` and not needed by question assets.
+This param is only necessary for assets of type `medium` and not needed for question assets.

-By default, Knowledgeworker Create assumes that the package does not contain any interactions or hidden content relevant for completion and marks it as completed after the [window load event](https://www.w3schools.com/jsref/event_onload.asp).
+By default, Knowledgeworker Create assumes that the package does not contain any interactions or hidden content relevant for completion and marks it as completed after the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event).
-But many types of assets initially hide parts of their content to reduce cognitive load and to adapt to users individual needs.
+But many types of assets initially hide parts of their content to reduce cognitive load and to adapt to users' individual needs.
 To measure completion, such hidden contents may have to be taken into account.
-To do so you can disable `autoCompletion` and trigger the [`completed()`](#completed-void) action if all relevant content has been seen by the user.
+To do so, you can disable `autoCompletion` and trigger the [`completed()`](#completed-void) action when all relevant content has been seen by the user.

 Example: